mctools/simplebuild-dgcode/doc/source/gravity.rst

 ================

-A global gravity field for neutrons can be enabled using the G4GravityHelper module in the framework by adding two lines in your main python script (the "sim-script"):
+A global gravity field for neutrons can be enabled using the G4GravityHelper module in the framework by adding two lines in your main Python script (the "sim-script"):

 .. code-block:: python